Until yesterday, I’ve been keeping up with — but haven’t been particularly concerned about — the Google Plus real names controversy.

 Or on my drivers license, where I was Maria K Trombly.
 The IRS knew me as Maria K Trombly as well.
 Banks and credit card companies used various permutations of my names or middle initials.

 Then I got married and went back to my maiden name — Maria Victoria Korolov.
 Though legally that became my name immediately after the divorce, it took a couple of years to get everything else switched over.
 The Social Security Administration now has my new name.
+I was able to get replacement social security card same day processing.
 My passport still says “Maria Victoria Trombly.”
 My driver’s license has a typo — it says Maria K Korolov.
 My health insurance company lists me as Maria Trombly.
 To the IRS, I’m just Maria Korolov.

 Meanwhile, there are hundreds of articles out there that show “Maria Trombly” in the byline, that I wrote for Computerworld and CIO magazine and for Securities Industry News and for The Hollywood Reporter and dozens of other publications — I spent the bulk of my professional life as Maria Trombly.